Sorry, this website is not ready for mobile preview. Make sure to check on Desktop for now.

 Dendritic Cell Assays

-RoukenBio provides a broad suite of dendritic cell (DC)assays to support immunology therapeutic development, utilising monocyte‑derivedDCs or DCs isolated from PBMCs where appropriate.
-Their assays generate comprehensive insights into DC activation, functionality, and their central role in immune responses.
+A broad suite of dendritic cell (DC) assays supports immunology therapeutic development, utilizing monocyte-derived DCs or DCs isolated from PBMCs where appropriate.
+These assays generate comprehensive insights into DC activation, functionality, and their central role in immune responses.

 NK Cell Assays

-RoukenBio’s NK cell assay portfolio enables exploration of natural killer (NK) cell function and therapeutic potential, with models that reflect NK biology in immune surveillance and target-cell killing.
-Such in vitro platforms support assessment of NK cell activity and regulation across stress, infection, and malignancy contexts, and include formats such as NK cell–mediated ADCC (to evaluate antibody-driven target cell killing), NK cell activation and NK cell expansion.
+The NK cell assay portfolio enables exploration of natural killer (NK) cell function and therapeutic potential, with models that reflect NK biology in immune surveillance and target-cell killing.
+These in vitro platforms support assessment of NK cell activity and regulation across stress, infection, and malignancy contexts, and include formats such as NK cell-mediated ADCC (to evaluate antibody-driven target cell killing), NK cell activation and NK cell expansion.

 Neutrophil Assays